 One of the hands-down best furnace filters you can buy is the Honeywell Elite Allergen Pleated Air Filter.
 This highly-rated filter has the highest FPR possible and comes in a wide range of sizes, fitting most all furnaces.

 This furnace filter has an FPR rating of 10 (or a MERV of 13), meaning it can capture particles as small as .3 microns, and it even has an electrostatic charge that helps attract microscopic particles.
-As such, it can remove dust and lint, pollen, pet dander, mold spores, bacteria, microscopic allergens, virus carriers and odor, and most smoke and smog particles from the air in your home.
+As such, it can remove dust and lint, pollen, pet dander, mold spores, bacteria, microscopic allergens, and most smoke and smog particles from the air in your home.
 The filter has a moisture-resistant frame, and it can last up to 90 days.

 Reviewers say that if you switch from cheap filters to the Honeywell Elite Allergen Filters, you can actually tell the difference in how well it performs.
 Many note that this filter significantly reduces their allergy symptoms, as well as the amount of dust around the house.